NerTzhuLz/PhoenixBot/README.md

 * Add clickable links to squad filled messages to go see the squad
 * Test out for ping system - Create temp role, add everyone to it, ping the role, delete the role
 * Make +!create append a 1/4 squad if none found
-* Add a command just to ping relics rather than create new squads
+    * To re-add lost functionality, add a command just to ping relics rather than create new squads

 #### Medium
 * Serious amounts of refactoring